When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Main results

-In this subsection, we intend to show the non-asymptotic error bound in $\CW_2$-distance for a modified randomized Langevin Monte Carlo.
+In this subsection, we intend to show the non-asymptotic error bound in $\CW_2$-distance for a modified randomized (splitting) Langevin Monte Carlo in a non-globally Lipschitz setting.
 In the sequel, we denote $F(x):=- \nabla U (x)$, $x \in \R^d$ for convenience.
 We make the following non-globally Lipschitz condition on $F$.